• Skip to main content

 Homemade Circuit Projects

-You are here: Home / Electronics Tutorial / What is Constant Current Source – Facts Explained
+You are here: Home / Electronics Theory / What is Constant Current Source – Facts Explained

 What is Constant Current Source – Facts Explained

-In this post we try to analyze what is constant current source and how it affects a load, or how it may be used with a load correctly for achieving the most efficient results.
+In this post I will try to analyze what is constant current source and how it affects a load, or how it may be used with a load correctly for achieving the most efficient results.

 The following discussion between me and Mr. Girish will clearly explain what is CC or how constant current operates.